vlvanchin/external-git/docker-tips.md

 $ docker images "v*"
 ```

+## To pull and search images

-// to pull an image Ubuntu with a tag version 12.04
+// To pull an image Ubuntu with a tag version 12.04
 // if tag version not specified then 'latest' tag value is used
 ```
 $ docker pull ubuntu:12.04